ahmetsait/firemark/Readme.md

 Known Issues
 ------------
 - Firemark inserts the duplicate pages into moz_pages_w_icons table.
-- Some URLs takes too long to timeout if the server does not respond.
+- Some URLs take too long to timeout if the server does not respond.
 - Firemark might run out of file descriptors because of too many open connections.
 - Firemark inserts wrong `expire_ms` when there is no relevant info in response headers.